Notes on the Geography of Indonesia: Borobudur 4

 The upper row on the main wall of the first terrace recounts in 120 panels the life of the Buddha.
 Specifically, it illustrates the text known as the Lalitavistara, or "Unfolding of the Play."
 Some 45 images are shown here from this sequence, which ends 40 years before the Buddha's death and at the peak moment when he expounds the Law for the first time.
 Until 1901, nobody knew what the panels were about: that was the year a Dutch scholar decoded them by linking them to the Lalitavistara.
+In retrospect, it doesn't seem as though it should have been so difficult, but see for yourself.

 Assuming that Gautama Buddha is not a person but only a vehicle for the return to earth of the Buddha, the Lalitavistara begins with him in the Heaven of Contentment, floating above Mt.
 Meru.
 He has yet to decide to return to earth.